grantj-re3/LingoLog/dart/guess_tui/README.md

 ```

-## Commands
+## Commands used during this project

-Creates the "lib" directory.
-Use this template
+Create this project.
+This template creates the "lib" directory, etc.

 ```
 $ dart create -t console-full guess_tui